 Ans.
 A freely suspended magnet comes to rest in north - south direction.

 Q.9.
-What happen when we bring magnetic compass near a closed electric circuit?
+What happens when we bring a magnetic compass near a closed electric circuit?

 Ans.
 When we bring a magnetic compass close to it, the needle gets deflected.

 Q.10.
 If magnet is not attracting the iron nails.
 What could be the reason behind this?